 Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 Avoid touching your eyes, nose and mouth with unwashed hands.

 Clean and disinfect frequently touched objects and surfaces using a disinfectant cleaning spray or wipe.

 A persistent temperature elevation despite using fever reducing medication

 Difficulty catching your breath

-The following links provide factual information about COVID-19:
+The links below provide factual information about COVID-19: